edissyum/opencaptureformem/README.md

     $ cp /opt/maarch/OpenCapture/src/config/config.ini.default /opt/maarch/OpenCapture/src/config/config.ini
     $ cp /opt/maarch/OpenCapture/src/config/mail.ini.default /opt/maarch/OpenCapture/src/config/mail.ini

+It will install all the needed dependencies, compile and install Tesseract V4.0.0 with french and english locale.
+If you need more locales, just do :

+    $ sudo apt install tesseract-ocr-<langcode>

+  Here is a list of all available languages code : https://www.macports.org/ports.php?by=name&substr=tesseract-

 Don't forget to modify the two config file with your specifics need.
 If you need help, you have more informations about the <code>src/config/config.ini</code> settings into the **_Configuration_** section.
 For the <code>src/config/mail.ini</code> just check the **_IMAP Connector (Open-Capture MailCollect Module)_** section.